Mikaela Shiffrin: Statistics

 By winning her second Olympic gold medal in the 2018 giant slalom, Shiffrin tied Ted Ligety and Andrea Mead Lawrence for the most Olympic gold medals ever won by an American Olympian in alpine skiing.
-She is one of only 5 Americans to ever win the World Cup overall title.
+She is one of only five Americans to win the World Cup overall title.
 In World Championships, she is the most decorated American alpine skier in history, having won the most medals (14) overall, a record seven of them gold.
-She is also the first and only athlete—male or female—with wins in all six FIS Alpine Ski World Cup disciplines.
-She has won World Cup races in ladies' slalom, parallel slalom, giant slalom, super-G, downhill, and alpine combined.
-She is the youngest skier—male or female—to win 50 World Cup races, doing so at the age of 23 years and 9 months.
+She is also the first and only athlete with wins in all six FIS Alpine Ski World Cup disciplines: slalom, parallel slalom, giant slalom, super-G, downhill, and alpine combined.
+She is the youngest skier to win 50 World Cup races, doing so at the age of 23 years and 9 months.

-She has won 87 World Cup races, overtaking Ingemar Stenmark for the most World Cup wins by any alpine skier, including 53 slalom races, the most won by any alpine skier in any discipline and 20 giant slalom races tied for most by any female alpine skier.
-Regardless of gender, Shiffrin is the only athlete to have won 15 races in the same calendar year, winning the last slalom of the 2018 season in Semmering and surpassing Marcel Hirscher.
-In the 2019 season, she became the first athlete, female or male, to win 17 World Cup races during a season, breaking the record of 14 wins that Vreni Schneider had held for 30 years.
-By winning the Gold in the Slalom at the 2019 World Championships, she became the first Alpine skier to win the world championship in the same discipline at four consecutive championships.
-At the Cortina 2021 World Championships, she became the first skier - male or female - to win gold medals at five straight Worlds.
-With her gold in giant slalom at Courchevel/Meribel 2023, she has now extended that record to six straight Worlds.
+Through March 2025, she has won 101 World Cup races, overtaking Ingemar Stenmark for the most World Cup wins by any alpine skier, including 64 slalom races, the most won by any alpine skier in any discipline, and 22 giant slalom races, the most by any female alpine skier.
+Shiffrin is the only athlete to have won 15 races in the same calendar year, winning the last slalom of the 2018 season in Semmering and surpassing Marcel Hirscher.
+In the 2019 season, she became the first athlete to win 17 World Cup races during a season, breaking the record of 14 wins that Vreni Schneider had held for 30 years.
+By winning the gold medal in the slalom at the 2019 World Championships, she became the first alpine skier to win the world championship in the same discipline at four consecutive championships.
+Shiffrin holds the overall record of winning gold medals at seven world championships (all consecutively).